darkhist/darkhist.me/posts/zsh-keybindings.md

 bindkey "[key sequence]" [command]
 ```

-For example, the keyboard shortcut to map `Control + N` to delete the last character typed is:
+For example, the keyboard shortcut to map `Control + N` to delete the last character you typed is:

 ```zsh
 bindkey "^N" backward-delete-char